jesussantana/Advanced-Machine-Learning/README.md

 ### Level 2

 - Exercise 1:
-  - Remove stopwords and stemming your dataset..
+  - Remove stopwords and stemming your dataset.

 ### Level 3